Immigration News

 DHS awarded $10 million to 26 local law enforcement and community organizations.
 A list of the grant recipients can be found here: https://www.dhs.gov/cvegrants

 The Department’s efforts to partner with communities are a part of its terrorism prevention mission.
 These grants will help communities identify and counter terrorist recruitment and radicalization, including deterring individuals before they engage in criminal behavior or terrorist plotting.
 Among other activities, these DHS investments will help foster counter narratives to push back against terrorist messaging and will assist local law enforcement in building the trust needed to intervene in time to keep young people from going down the path toward violence.
+The grant program was created by Congress in December 2015, and it will be executed by the DHS Office for Community Partnerships, in conjunction with the Federal Emergency Management Agency, which will ensure the public funds are used appropriately.

 For more information on the CVE Grant Program, visit https://www.dhs.gov/ countering-violent-extremism.